-From the 16th century onwards, people believing the theory of signs saw in the Jerusalem sage plant the resemblance of an ill lung with tuberculosis.
-Many 19th and early 20th century people suffering from tuberculosis were treated with the lungwort plant, in some cases achieving success.
+From the 16th century onwards, people believing the theory of signs saw the resemblance of an ill lung with tuberculosis in the Jerusalem sage plant.
+Many 19th and early 20th-century people suffering from tuberculosis were treated with the lungwort plant, sometimes achieving success.
 At present, it still is a helpful plant for respiratory afflictions.

 Jerusalem Sage Plant Scientific Facts